operator-framework/enhancements/enhancements/split-sdk-into-multiple-projects.md

 1. CLI and Go Operator
    * contains the Go operator code
    * contains the CLI code
-   * related scaffolding
+   * related plugin and scaffolding
    * lives in operator-framework/operator-sdk
-   * will have a deprecation policy
-     * we can deprecate in minor versions; removal becomes a major version bump
-   * this split is dependent on Kubebuilder Phase 2.
+   * the split of the CLI/Go Operator repo is dependent on Kubebuilder Phase 2 to avoid creating a moving target.
 1. SDK library
    * contains utility code like package status, status condition, annotated watcher, etc.
    * this is something that operator projects (including Helm and Ansible operators) would import
    * depends on controller-runtime
-   * lives in operator-framework/sdk-lib (or some other name TBD)
+   * lives in operator-framework/operator-lib (or some other name TBD)
    * this library should probably *not* be 1.0; it's most likely to change often
    * use Go apidiff tool to determine major version bumps
 1. Helm operator
    * contains Helm operator code
-   * related scaffolding
+   * related plugin and scaffolding
    * lives in operator-framework/helm-operator
+   * the Helm plugin is dependent on Kubebuilder Phase 1.
 1. Ansible operator
    * contains Ansible operator code
-   * related scaffolding
+   * related plugin and scaffolding
    * lives in operator-framework/ansible-operator
+   * the Ansible plugin is dependent on Kubebuilder Phase 1.

 ![Image of project dependencies](split-sdk-into-multiple-projects-deps.png)